p2sr/SourceAutoRecord/docs/contributing.md

 ## Coding

-SAR was designed to be able to load multiple Source Engine games on Windows and Linux.
+SAR was designed to be able to load for multiple Source Engine games on Windows and Linux.

 ### Interfaces